a2tt/.github/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] (Web) I have considered responsive web design for the new pages.

 <!--
 # Additional Information